Wealth Watch Partners

-how annuities work and when they might be the correct solution for your clients.
-There are many different types of annuities, but they all have one thing in common.
-Annuities are financial products issued and underwritten by an Insurance company.
-They are not insured by the FDIC as are bank savings and cd accounts, rather they are backed by the claims-paying ability of the underlying Insurance Carrier.
 At Wealth Watch Partners, we work with dozens of Carriers and each of them have multiple annuity solutions.
-The good news is that you can rely on our experienced Annuity marketing professionals to help you choose the best annuity solution for your client.
+You can rely on our experienced Annuity marketing professionals to help you choose the best annuity solution for your client.
 We spend the time researching and evaluating the top products so that you don’t have to.

 Fixed-Indexed Annuity (FIA)